Documentation Index

 Escaping and Quotes

+Use escaping and quotes to handle special characters and spaces in your search terms.
 Since special characters like asterisks (*) and parentheses (()) might conflict with your intended query, you can escape them with a backslash (\).

 If your search field or search term has a space, you must wrap it in quotes (").